Study Plan For GMAT: Get a Perfect Score In GMAT By Following These 5 Tips

 2 Take a Practice Test or Diagnostic Exam Early in the Process

 Once you have a target score, you should take a practice exam to establish your baseline score, strengths, and weaknesses.
-We recommend taking this exam after doing a bit of a review of the material on the GMAT.
+We recommend taking this exam after doing a bit of a review of the material for creating a compact study plan for GMAT.

 While Manhattan GMAT and Princeton Review offer nice online practice exams, we recommend that students stick with official materials whenever possible